pmagtulis/foi-analysis/README.md

 CSVs in the **output** directory are automatically updated each Sunday when the autoscraper pushes newly scraped information from the website.
 Files are overwritten by new ones, but CSVs are generated with a unique file name each time the scraper runs to avoid losing older data.

-For instance, if the scraper runs on February 8, it will have that latest data plus other entries before that so long as it does not exceed **3,000 entries** as the scraper intends to do.
+For instance, if the scraper runs on February 8, it will have that latest data plus other entries before that so long as the scraped info do not exceed **3,000 entries** as the scraper intends to do.
 The scraper is designed that way since one, older data from 2016 are already saved in a separate CSV.
 Two, this is to avoid scraping the entire site again which results in failure to scrape due to size.

 Hence every week, new CSVs are added to the directory.
-The Jupyter Notebook merges all those together with older data from 2016 (contained in CSV with file name
+Use the Jupyter Notebook to merge all those with older data from 2016 (contained in CSV with file name
 **foi_final** for analysis.

 # The process